LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

 Debugging messages only output information by default.
 These messages can, however, be intercepted to perform other actions.
-An alternative is to use instead the term-expansion mechanism for conditional compilation of debugging goals.
+An alternative is to use instead the :ref:`term-expansion mechanism <expansion_expansion>` for conditional compilation of debugging goals.
 For example, assuming a ``debug/1`` predicate is used to wrap debug goals, we can define a hook object containing the following definition for ``goal_expansion/2``:

 ::